Can you afford to have a pet?

 Owning a pet can be an extremely rewarding experience, with many people getting a puppy or kitten as soon as they hit adulthood.
 We all know we would love a little companion to be by our side the whole time; however, it is necessary to take in to account whether or not you can truly afford a four-legged friend.

-Petcover will take you through a few things that you need to ask yourself before purchasing your very own kitten or puppy!
+Here are a few things that you need to ask yourself before taking on a kitten or puppy.

 Do I have a disposable income?